CatsaCode/AnyText/README.md

   - [ ] Also note user if it detects the keyboard. `Android::Permission` does not work, measure time open instead
 - [ ] Load fonts

+## Known bugs

+- Open a modal, open a dropdown, close the dropdown.
+The dimmer behind the modal disappears.
+I think I saw MetaCore had a dropdown function with some weird extra code that just may have been the fix for this?

 ## Build Instructions